Lobed needle grass

 What should you do if you find a lobed needle grass plant?

-If you think you have purchased or seen a lobed needle grass plant, please contact DEDJTR by telephoning 136 186 or use the online reporting tool.
+If you think you have purchased or seen a lobed needle grass plant, please contact us by telephoning 136 186.